skip to content

 Transcript

-[00:00:00.05] - Rion Gull Foreign welcome everybody to today's episode of Incubator Weekly.
-This is probably the, the most packed show that we've had in a little while.
-I've got today with me Anthony Cryptotura, AKA Vijay and Mikhail.
-How's it going guys?
+[00:00:00.05] - Rion Gull All right, welcome everybody to today's episode of Incubator Weekly.
+This is probably the most packed show that we've had in a little while.
+I've got today with me Anthony, CryptoTura, AKA Vijay, and Mikhail.
+How's it going, guys?

 [00:00:21.25] - Anthony Campolo The dev extravaganza, right?

 [00:00:25.08] - Rion Gull Yeah.
-All, all developers here.
-So today we, we have a lot to talk about.
+All developers here.
+So today we have a lot to talk about.
 We'll jump right in.
-I will give my normal little preamble.
-Here we are.
+I will give my normal little preamble here.
 I'm going to try to keep this between 50 minutes and an hour.
 I don't think we're going to get any less than 50 minutes.
-But we do have an important Twitter space that I'm planning to join either as just a listener or hopefully a speaker.
-But I, I kind of, I haven't had an invite to be a speaker but I would be.
+But we do have an important Twitter Space that I'm planning to join either as just a listener or hopefully a speaker.
+But I kind of haven't had an invite to be a speaker, though I would be.

-[00:01:00.04] - Rion Gull Well, it's just it, it's important to me.
-It's not going to be important to everybody but it's, it's just a weekly thing that Joel has started that combines a lot of different communities, the litecoin community and several other communities like digital cash focused coins and we talk about important topics.
-So last week was a really good show.
-We had like, like a heavy lineup of speakers.
-Joelle put together really interesting discussion.
-We had I think 20,000 people that came to, to view the, the space and, and this week the topic is stable coins.
-And so you know that, that does kind of affect development as well.
-So it's not just, just marketing and discussion.
+[00:01:00.04] - Rion Gull Well, it's important to me.
+It's not going to be important to everybody, but it's just a weekly thing that Joel has started that combines a lot of different communities, the Litecoin community and several other communities, like digital-cash-focused coins, and we talk about important topics.
+Last week was a really good show.
+We had a heavy lineup of speakers.
+Joel put together a really interesting discussion.
+We had, I think, 20,000 people that came to view the Space, and this week the topic is stablecoins.
+So that does kind of affect development as well.
+It's not just marketing and discussion.
 So I want to join that conversation.
-We might, I might be a little bit to late to that but yeah, so either way we'll, we'll, we'll all say what we want to say on this show.
-Each of us have proposals on the network right now and each of us have been doing work in the past to.
-Yeah.
-Either from past proposals or from hopeful coming up proposals to pass.
-So I'm going to pass it over to.
-We're going to start with Anthony.
+I might be a little bit too late to that, but either way we'll all say what we want to say on this show.
+Each of us has proposals on the network right now, and each of us has been doing work in the past, either from past proposals or from hopeful upcoming proposals to pass.
+So I'm going to pass it over to Anthony.

-[00:02:18.29] - Rion Gull You're going to talk about what you've been up to, what your proposal is about.
-Then we'll go with you Vijay, and then we'll go with you Mikhail.
-Talk about your proposals, particularly the SDK work is what I would like to discuss with you.
-And then I'll have some closing thoughts about how different scenarios about voting and whatnot that I foresee.
-Okay.
-So Anthony wanna going, Oops, that's my screen share.
+[00:02:18.29] - Rion Gull You're going to talk about what you've been up to and what your proposal is about.
+Then we'll go with you, Vijay, and then we'll go with you, Mikhail, and talk about your proposals, particularly the SDK work, which is what I would like to discuss with you.
+Then I'll have some closing thoughts about different voting scenarios and whatnot that I foresee.
+Okay, so Anthony, you want to...
+Oops, that's my screen share.
 That's what I'm going to be talking about.
-So let's See where yours is, Anthony.
+So let's see where yours is, Anthony.
 Here we go.

 [00:03:03.17] - Rion Gull Okay, I guess I gotta remove mine.
 That's interesting.
 There we go.
 Is this you?
 Yeah, this is you.